Indigenous peoples of California: Plant-based foods

 Acorn cache of the Mono people, California. c.
 1920.

 Acorns of the California Live Oak, Quercus agrifolia, were a primary traditional food throughout much of California.
 The acorns were ground into meal, and then either boiled into mush or baked in ashes to make bread.
 Acorns contain large amounts of tannic acid, so turning them into a food source required a discovery of how to remove this acid and significant amounts of labor to process them.
 Grinding in the mortal and pestle, then boiling allows for the tannins to be leached out in the water.
 There was also the need to harvest and store acorns like crops since they were only available in the fall.
 Acorns were stored in large granaries within villages, "providing a reliable food source through the winter and spring."

 Native American tribes also used the berries of the Manzanita as a staple food source.
 The ripe berries were eaten raw, cooked or made into jellies.
 The pulp of the berries could also be dried and crushed to make a cider, while the dry seeds were sometimes ground to make flour.
 The bark was also used to make a tea, which would help the bladder and kidneys.

 Native Americans also made extensive use of the California juniper for medicinal purposes and as a food.

 The Ohlone and the Kumeyaay brewed a tea made from juniper leaves to use as a painkiller and to help remedy a hangover.
 They also picked the berries for eating, either fresh or dried and pulverised.
 The ripe berries of the California huckleberry were also collected and eaten by many peoples in the region.

+California hazelnuts were also an important food source for some Indigenous groups.
+Research from Quiroste Valley suggests that Indigenous communities interacted with hazelnut populations for long periods of time.
+Hazelnuts provided a nutritious seasonal food and were likely part of a broader food system that included seeds, nuts, and other plant resources.

+Food also had social and ceremonial importance in many Indigenous communities beyond its nutritional value.
+Evidence from the Mission Santa Clara ranchería connects plant and animal remains with both daily meals and ritual activities.
+Shared meals could strengthen family and community relationships, showing that foodways often carried cultural meaning in addition to practical use.